Bryan Ferry: Relationships and family

-Politics
+Political views

 In 1988, Ferry referred to himself as "sort of conservative" in his beliefs in an interview with the Chicago Tribune.
 He also expressed support for having a strong work ethic, stating "most of my life is spent working hard.
 I come from the kind of working-class background where you have to work very hard and if you don't, you feel guilty."

-In 2007, controversy arose when Ferry praised the imagery and iconography of Nazi Germany in an interview with the German newspaper Welt am Sonntag, citing in particular "Leni Riefenstahl's movies and Albert Speer's buildings and the mass parades and the flags".
-In the same interview Ferry was reported to have referred to his West London recording studio as "The Führerbunker" (Adolf Hitler's bunker during World War II).
-Ferry later issued a public apology for any offence caused by the comments.
-Jewish Labour peer Greville Janner criticised Ferry for his remarks.
-At the time of the controversy, Ferry was contracted to the British retailer Marks & Spencer, one of whose co-founders Michael Marks was Jewish, to model its "Autograph" menswear line.
-Despite Ferry's public apology for his comments, Marks & Spencer opted to sever its ties with him.

 In 2007, Ferry performed at a concert to raise funds for the Countryside Alliance.

-In 2008, Ferry indicated that he supported the Conservative Party, referring to himself as "conservative by nature" but essentially apolitical, preferring not to mix art with politics.
+In 2008, Ferry indicated that he supported the Conservative Party, referring to himself as apolitical but "conservative by nature", preferring not to mix art with politics.
 Without elaborating, he stated he was "proud" of his son Otis and described the then Labour Government's ban on fox hunting as "futile".
-He also expressed an opposition to "left-wing bitterness" and political correctness, arguing both were stifling to individual liberty and freedom of expression.
+He also expressed an opposition to "left-wing bitterness" and political correctness, saying both were stifling to individual liberty and freedom of expression.
 The model of free speech he cited was the 1970s.
 In a 2009 interview, Ferry stated: I would support a Cameron government.
 I have met him, and he's a bright guy.
 I hope they do well.
 I don't like the way the present Government has done things, most of all putting my son in prison for four and a half months, totally unlawfully ... and that's not just my opinion: judges, all sorts, have said it was a stitch-up.
 It was politically motivated.
 The poor lad just wants to live the traditional country life.

 In 2012, Ferry was a guest at the Conservative Party's black-and-white ball.
-In 2020, he described incumbent Prime Minister Boris Johnson as "bright" but expressed a reluctance to discuss politics.
+In 2020, he described incumbent Prime Minister Boris Johnson as "bright" but expressed a reluctance to further discuss his politics.

 In August 2014, Ferry was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

+Remarks on Nazi Germany iconography

+In April 2007, controversy arose when Ferry praised the iconography of Nazi Germany in an interview with the German newspaper Welt am Sonntag, citing in particular "Leni Riefenstahl's movies and Albert Speer's buildings".
+In the same interview he was reported to have referred to his West London recording studio as "The Führerbunker" (Adolf Hitler's bunker during World War II).
+Ferry later issued an apology, stating: "I apologise unreservedly for any offence caused by my comments on Nazi iconography, which were solely made from an art history perspective."
+Jewish Labour peer Greville Janner criticised Ferry for his remarks.
+British retailer Marks & Spencer later denied that Ferry had been dropped as one of their models for their Autograph menswear line as a result of his remarks and said that he had completed his existing contract.